Last Modified: 05 Apr 2016

-On day 7 we have a day trip to Leshan (approx. 90 mins) to see the world's biggest Buddha - Da Fo.
+Today we embark on a day trip to Leshan (approx. 90 mins) to see the world's biggest Buddha - Da Fo.
 He is over 71m tall and carved into the cliff side.
 An amazing sight!

 There are 2 ways of visiting this "Buddha" , either by walking around the mountain or taking the boat for its complete view.
 Our tour leader will advise us the best way to visit depending on the time and the season of our visit.